 - Avoid taking public transport.
 If you use it, be cautious of anyone offering assistance as they may have criminal motives.

 - Avoid walking alone, particularly on isolated beaches.

 - Be alert to pickpockets and bag snatchers, particularly on public transport and in tourist areas, hotels, markets and vehicles stopped in traffic.
 Be extra careful in markets in the vicinity of the old cathedral in Managua, near the Tica Bus Station terminal and at public transport terminals.

-- Use only well-known, reputable tour operators.
+- Only use well-known, reputable tour operators.
 Thieves posing as tour guides, particularly on the Island of Ometepe, have robbed travellers.

 - Be careful using ATMs.
 Only use ATMs at banks and in well-trafficked areas such as shopping centres.

 - Be vigilant when using your credit card.
 Credit card fraud is on the increase.

 - If you're robbed, don't resist as many criminals carry weapons.

 - The Caribbean coastal area of Nicaragua is a known transit zone for illegal drugs.

 - Managua, Granada and San Juan del Sur, Bonanza, La Rosita Siuna and Corn Island experience the highest rates of violent crime, including armed robbery and assault.